mmaulwurff/typist.pk3/Readme.md

 - `dr` - dash to the right,
 - `df` - dash forward,
 - `db` - dash backward.

+## How to set up Custom Text lesson

+1. Find any text or book in ASCII .txt file (UTF-8 may also work).
+2. Rename text file to `typist_custom_text.txt`.
+3. Load `typist_custom_text.txt` with GZDoom alongside Typist.pk3.
+4. Select Custom Text in Typist options menu.

 ## Incompatible mods